 1. Mission to Mars

-Your entire team is launching a business on Mars.
+Your one team is launching a business on Mars, working together toward a common goal.
 What values, strategies, and resources do you bring?
+In this strategic planning game, participants often take on roles such as managers, executives, or policymakers within a virtual company or organization.
 This team building game encourages participants to think critically about core priorities and long-term vision.
 Bonus: it’s great for remote teams and in-person teams alike.

 The first team to successfully complete the challenge wins, emphasizing the competitive aspect.